-- a) A Welding Procedure Sheet shall be submitted to the Administrator for approval prior to splice welding steel tubes.
-Hold Point 3 - b) Welds shall be Category SP full penetration butt welds. - c) The weld shall be finished flush with the outside of the steel tube. - d) Individual steel tube segments shall be rotated 90 degrees to each other so that longitudinal welds along the steel tube are staggered. - e) Hydrogen controlled welding process and consumables shall be used (ie Classification H10 or better).
+- a) A Welding Procedure Specification shall be submitted to the Administrator for approval prior to splice welding steel tubes.
+Hold Point 3 - b) Welds shall be Category SP full penetration butt welds. - c) The weld shall be finished flush with the outside of the steel tube either through the welding process or by mechanical means such as grinding.
+The finished surface of the weld (reinforcement) shall not protrude or exceed 1 mm above the outside surface of the steel tube. - d) Individual steel tube segments shall be rotated 90 degrees to each other so that longitudinal welds along the steel tube are staggered. - e) Hydrogen controlled welding process and consumables shall be used (i.e. Classification H10 or better).
 The hydrogen content of the deposited weld metal shall not exceed 10 ml of H2 per 100 g demonstrated by a material test certificate for the welding consumable. - f) Welding consumables to be kept clean and dry and stored in accordance with the manufacturer's instructions. - g) Heat input from the welding process shall not exceed 3 kJ/mm. - h) Metal surfaces to be welded shall be clean, dry and free of condensation.
 Welding not permitted where the metal temperature is below 10°C. - i) The welder, the consumables and the working area to be protected from wind and rain.
-Gas shielded welding not permitted where wind speeds exceed 10 km/h. - j) No accelerated cooling of the welding shall be permitted. - k) Time delay between end of welding and commencement of non-destructive testing to be as listed in Clause 8.2.2 below. - Non-destructive testing shall include Visual Inspection, Ultrasonic Testing (AS 2207) and Magnetic Particle Testing (AS 1171). - m) Non-destructive testing shall only be performed by NATA registered laboratories with third party accreditation to AS ISO/IEC 17025 with a NATA endorsed test report to be produced.
+Gas shielded welding not permitted where wind speeds exceed 10 km/h. - j) No accelerated cooling of the welding shall be permitted. - k) Time delay between end of welding and commencement of non-destructive testing to be as listed in Clause 8.2.2 below. - Non-destructive testing shall include Visual Inspection, Ultrasonic Testing (AS 2207) and Magnetic Particle Testing (AS ISO 9934). - m) Non-destructive testing shall only be performed by NATA registered laboratories with third party accreditation to AS ISO/IEC 17025 with a NATA endorsed test report to be produced.
 All non-destructive examination reports shall be prepared as required by AINDT qualified and certified non-destructive testing technicians.
 The report shall identify both the technician responsible for carrying out the test and the technician responsible for the test report.
 AINDT details to be included on the test report.
-The report is to include a photograph of the weld, including time and date of completion of welding and time and date of inspection. - N) Welds containing imperfections exceeding the limits in Table 6.2.1 and Table 6.2.2 of AS/NZS 1554.1 shall be repaired.
+The report is to include a photograph of the weld, including time and date of completion of welding and time and date of inspection.

+N) Welds containing imperfections exceeding the limits in Table 6.2.1 and Table 6.2.2 of AS/NZS 1554.1 shall be repaired.
 The full length of the repaired weld together with 300 mm of weld on each side of the repaired weld shall be non-destructively tested.